 Do you see PR vs advertising from the same angle?
 If you do, you are wrong!
 Many believe that PR and advertising are the same.
 In reality, they have distinct goals and approaches.
+Understanding the Difference between PR and advertising is crucial for any marketer or business owner.

 Before working for a PR agency, I too had a misconception.
 I used to think PR and advertising were synonymous.
 Now the myth is busted.